mikegulline/incredible.hu7k/README.md

 npm run dontmakemeangry
 ```

-Let's have a little fun with React and NextJS
+Let's have a little fun with React, Typescript and NextJS.